captain-aminul/Hy-Tracker/README.md

 # training
 1. Band Selection: Run the main file under the HASBS/band_16 folder for band selection
 2. GRU: Create the dataset by running the create_dataset.py file under GRU-Network, then train the model by running training.py file.
 3. YOLO: create the dataset by running the hsi_data_processing file under the data_processing folder.
 We used all the training sets plus the first frame of the validation datasets.
-Run the training.py file to train the Yolo model.
+Download the yolo.pt file from this link: [yolo.pt](https://drive.google.com/file/d/1GfZpbcW_5GQP2WVtt2vFIx-SW8pckVJK/view) and put it in pretrained folder and then Run the training.py file to train the Yolo model.
 # tracking
 1. Run the tracking file using the appropriate link to the validation datasets.